 Measures

-Participants in First Ascent were given a questionnaire to measure resilience, transfer of skill, adjustment to college (pretest, post-test, and follow-up post-test), and well-being (post-test only).
-The 48-question pre-test, was administered upon students’ arrival at the pre-trip meeting.
-The post-test contains 79 questions and was administered at the conclusion of the trip.
+Participants in First Ascent were given quantitative, pre-established scales (e.g., Wagnild & Young, 1993) [collapsed into one questionnaire] to measure resilience, transfer of skills, adjustment to college (pretest, post-test, and follow-up posttest), and well-being (posttest only).
+The 48-question pretest, was administered upon students’ arrival at the pre-trip meeting.
+The posttest contains 79 questions and was administered at the conclusion of the trip.
 Resilience was measured using Wagnild and Young’s (1993) 25-item Resilience Scale (RS) and scored on a Likert-type scale of 1 (strongly agree) to 7 (strongly disagree).
 This scale has been used in previous studies to assess resilience in outdoor and adventure education program participants (Ewert & Yoshino, 2008; Neill & Dias, 2001; Shellman, 2009).
 Keyes’s (2009) Mental Health Continuum-Short Form (MHC-SF) was used to assess participants’ mental health.
 The MHC-SF contains 14-items measuring three domains of well-being: (a) psychological, (b) emotional, and (c) social well-being.
-Each item is measured on a Likert-type scale of 0 (never) to 5 (everyday).
+Each item is measured on a Likert-type scale from 0 (never) to 5 (everyday).
 Student adjustment to college was measured using the 23-item Modified Student Adaptation to College Questionnaire (MSACQ) based on the following five areas of adjustment: (a) academic motivation, (b) personal/emotional adjustment, (c) social adjustment, (d) academic environment, and (e) institutional attachment (Gómez, Urzúa & Glass, 2014).
-It is scored on a Likert-type scale of 1 (doesn’t apply to me at all) to 9 (applies very close to me).
-To measure the level of transferable skill, a 17-item survey developed by Sibthorp et al. (2009), and previously tested on NOLS students, was administered to all program participants.
+It is scored on a Likert-type scale from 1 (doesn’t apply to me at all) to 9 (applies very close to me).
+To measure the level of transferable skill, a 17-item survey developed by Sibthorp et al. (2009), and previously tested on National Outdoor Leadership School (NOLS) students, was administered to all program participants.
 The survey is based on four dimensions: (a) self-systems (b) group dynamics (c) personal values (d) technical skills.
-It is scored on a Likert-type scale of 10 (most important) to 1 (least important).
+It is scored on a Likert-type scale from 1 (least important) to 10 (most important).
+Only pretest and posttest scores will be reported for this study, as post-posttest scores were not feasible due to attrition.

 Results